WILBUR R. SPRADLING, JR., 1LT, USAF

 His mother Helen was notified in August 1953 that there was no hope of finding him.
 He had completed more than 70 missions before his plane was lost.

-He was survived by a brother Edward and sister Martha.
+Wilbur was survived by his mother, brother, and sister Martha.
 His father, a salesman for automotive equipment, died in April 1950.

 He was awarded the Air Medal with Oak Leaf Cluster, the Purple Heart, the Korean Service Medal, the United Nations Service Medal, the National Defense Service Medal, the Korean Presidential Unit Citation and the Republic of Korea War Service Medal.